mlilley/appledouble/README.md

 Specifically, `appledouble` filters for files that:
 1. have names prefixed with "`._`".
-2. have, as the first 4 bytes of content, the magic sentinal value `0x00051607`.
+2. have, as the first 4 bytes of content, the magic sentinel value `0x00051607`.

 ## Examples